 The results indicated that there were significant changes in the pre-service students’ understanding of the implemented procedures after the third lesson.
 There was a greater focus on content in the post-tests, especially in the third lesson.
 The teaching designs that followed the first three lessons incorporated their insights and focused on the development of teaching strategies and the design of powerful teaching tasks.
-These tasks (shown in Figs. 1 and 2) were important for deepening the pre-service teachers’ understanding of the mathematical content (shown in the extra supplemental material).
+These tasks (shown in Figure 2 and 3) were important for deepening the pre-service teachers’ understanding of the mathematical content (shown in the extra supplemental material).

 There were three notable findings of the analysis of the pre-service teachers’ discussions during the pre-test.
 First, these discussions focused on the pupils’ use of correct terms and methods (procedures).
 This emphasis was clearly revealed in the discussion about the application of the wrong word for addition.
 Second, they focused on the pupils’ use of reading and problem-solving's strategies (procedures), as revealed by their use of the term “reading strategies” but also through indirect allusions to highlight the need of more information.
 Third, they focused on the methods employed by the teacher (procedures), notably how the teacher asked questions and guided the reasoning.
 The results of the analysis revealed significant differences in what the teachers discerned from the pupils’ expressed understanding in the post-test discussions.